 That’s coming straight from the Environmental Protection Agency (EPA) guidelines and from cases reported to the Center for Disease Control (CDC).
 Not to mention it’s the same information that the paint companies will tell you on their websites.

-Most people think about using exterior paint on their garage walls because it is more resistant to scuffs, stains, scratches and mold.
-But there are many interior paints that have similar characteristics without posing a health risk to your family.
+Most people think about using exterior paint on their garage walls because it is more resistant to scuffs, stains, scratches, and mold.
+But many interior paints have similar characteristics without posing a health risk to your family.

-Paint comes in two major types: latex (water-based) or oil based paints.
+Paint comes in two major types: latex (water-based) and oil-based paints.

-Which is right for your garage?
-This is somewhat based on your personal preference, but I’m going to explain why I recommend a latex paint instead of oil.
+This is based on your personal preference, but I’m going to explain why I recommend latex paint instead of oil based paints.

-Before you start with the angry comments down below…I said “less of a risk.”
-There’s still going to be vomiting, headaches and general nausea, but the vapors in oil based paints can actually cause pneumonia.
+Before you start with the angry comments…I said, “less of a risk.”
+There’s still going to be vomiting, headaches, and general nausea.
+Still, the vapors in oil-based paints can actually cause pneumonia.

-If you’ve followed along with my garage renovation plan, you’ve also got drywall that’s been mudded, sanded and cleaned that is ready for paint.
+If you’ve followed my garage renovation plan, you’ve also got drywall that’s been mudded, sanded, and cleaned that is ready for paint.